 The region: value corresponds to the AWS regions.

-Juju-owned instances running in AWS support consistent naming, tagging and the ability to add user-controlled tags to created instances.
-See the naming and tagging documentation for more information.
+Consistent naming, tagging, and the ability to add user-controlled tags to created instances.
+See Instance naming and tagging for more information.